Combining multiple Datasets

 The result of this last merge is a single Dataset

-with 3 Data variables, and a complete set of model grid parameters (distances and areas).
+with 3 Data variables, and a complete set of model grid parameters (geographical coordinates, distances, areas), including the coordinates of the grid cell corners XG

 Merging and memory¶